First-Time Mom

 I became a mom for the first time in 2004, at 27.
 I was over the moon, picturing a smooth, seamless natural birth—until reality knocked me back to earth.
 After a traumatic emergency C-section, I found myself not only battling the baby blues but also facing the full arsenal of breastfeeding challenges.
 The first few weeks postpartum felt incredibly isolating.
 To make matters worse, my sweet boy struggled with colic for what felt like an eternity.
 The days seemed long, and the nights stretched on even longer.
 The only thing that could soothe him, even briefly, was being held in my arms as I danced.

 While my body bounced back faster than I expected, there were days when I thought I might lose my mind.
 One of the only steady—and stern, no-nonsense—voices of encouragement during that time was my child’s pediatrician, who prodded me to keep breastfeeding and made it clear that nursing in public was nothing to fuss about.
-Still, with barely any knowledge about breastfeeding and no real support—and, unknowingly, a dwindling milk supply—I did what any new, clueless, tired, overwhelmed mom would do: I winged it.
+Still, with barely any knowledge about breastfeeding and no real support—and, unknowingly, a dwindling milk supply—I did what any new, clueless, overwhelmed young mom would do: I winged it.
 I did my best to keep my baby fed with the circle of care I had (or didn’t have) at the time.

 After three exhausting months, the colic subsided, and my once-fussy baby blossomed into the most peaceful, calm, and easygoing little guy imaginable.
 We breastfed for half a year, though not exclusively.
 And just when breastfeeding became this blissful experience, my curious six-month-old lost all interest.
 So, without knowing any better, I relied on formula and bottles well into his toddler years.
 It wasn’t the journey I had imagined, but it was our journey—messy and real, with a side of colic, lots of dancing, endless bottle sterilizing, and a whole lot of love.